 Duolingo Japanese vs. JapanesePod101

 JapanesePod101 is not an application but an entire program that has in-depth lessons from beginner to expert, features over 2950 audio and video courses to use on your own time, and even learning tools for the Japanese Language Proficiency Test.
 The New York Times and The Japan Times have even endorsed the course.
 Best of all?
 The podcasts are completely free and you can watch them on your phone, computer, and anywhere around the world.
 JapanesePod101 feels more like a classroom than a game, with the tutor feeling like a close friend.

 Compared to Duolingo, Rocket Japanese has been around for many years and is one of the most well-known programs.
 Rocket Japanese is far more comprehensive than Duolingo, and the approach is different from the smartphone app.
 Rocket Japanese is immersive like Duolingo, but the grammar is demonstrated through podcast-style lessons.
 The lessons are delivered in chunks, similar to Duolingo, but certain grammatical points are discussed more deeply, helping you understand the language far better than with Duolingo.

 If you are looking to get really good at Japanese, you can use JapanesePod101 or Rocket Japanese together with Duolingo, giving you a chance to practice whenever, wherever, while studying more diligently at home.

 Duolingo Japanese Review Conclusion

-If you want to accelerate your learning or are at a higher level than advanced beginner, we recommend pairing Duolingo with another program, like JapanesePod101.
+If you really want to accelerate your learning or are at a higher level than an advanced beginner, we recommend pairing Duolingo with another program, such as JapanesePod101.